-When a child is found, they must be offered an independent return interview.
+When a learner is found, they must be offered an independent return interview.
 Independent return interviews provide an opportunity to uncover information that can help protect children from the risk of going missing again, from risks they may have been exposed to while missing or from risk factors in their home.

-The interview should be carried out within 72 hours of the child returning to their home or care setting.
-This should be an in-depth interview and is normally best carried out by an independent person (ie, someone not involved in caring for the child) who is trained to carry out these interviews and is able to follow-up any actions that emerge.
-Children sometimes need to build up trust with a person before they will discuss in depth the reasons why they ran away.
+The interview should be carried out within 72 hours of the learner returning to their home or care setting.
+This should be an in-depth interview and is normally best carried out by an independent person (ie, someone not involved in caring for the learner) from either the Safeguarding, Behaviour or Senior Leadership Team and who is able to follow-up any actions that emerge.
+Learners sometimes need to build up trust with a person before they will discuss in depth the reasons why they chose to abscond.